MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting removes the option to change the user's menus and dialogs (UI) language from the Language and Regional Options control panel.

 This policy setting is used only to simplify the Regional Options control panel.